ReyAnthony/RED-Engine/README.md

 C++ Game Engine based on Allegro5 and java map editor

 <b> NOTE : All source code is licenced under GPLv3.
-HOWEVER, any graphical resources, sound, music made by myself and pushed unto this repository is under CC BY-NC-ND. </b>
+HOWEVER, any graphical resources, sound, music made by myself (they are unless stated otherwize right after) and pushed unto this repository is under CC BY-NC-ND. </b>

 Other copyrights :
 <b>